fizerkhan/fizerkhan.github.io/war/posts/app_engine_tips.md

 But keep in mind that all your application will use same database.
 If any changes in the database schema might break the older versions.

 You can also use it vice-versa.
 Just deploy the new version, access the new version by above version URL and test it.
-Once you confidence that you can make it live, then go and set the new version ad Default.
+Once you confidence that you can make it live, then go and set the new version as Default.

 Happy deployment and Have a nice day.